 The three grab grips positioned throughout the top of the deck are another detail that has been left alone with a Nautical.

 If you want to have an all-purpose Paddleboard, iRocker knows the importance of having stable grasp spots throughout the iSUP.
 If you’ve ever fallen off a paddleboard and needed to get back on (especially with waves slamming into you from behind), you know how important attachment points are.
 Even though we’ve utilized the bungee cords as a grab handle in a pinch, nothing beats having strong grasp handles to move the board in the water, pull over the ground, or hoist up your body.

-Limiting the number of colours offered for a single model is one of the simplest methods for iSUP producers to reduce pricing.
-This is because the more colour alternatives they have, the greater the manufacturing cost will be because they will have to make more stops and starts in their production and store colour options that aren’t as popular.
+Limiting the number of colors offered for a single model is one of the simplest methods for iSUP producers to reduce pricing.
+This is because the more color alternatives they have, the greater the manufacturing cost will be because they will have to make more stops and starts in their production and store color options that aren’t as popular.
 That’s why the fact that this Nautical model has four options is so surprising.
-While not as many as the iRocker Cruiser’s seven, inexpensive boards are usually only available in one colour – two if you’re lucky!
+While not as many as the iRocker Cruiser’s seven, inexpensive boards are usually only available in one color – two if you’re lucky!

 This iSUP’s nose has a rocker that makes it really all-purpose because it isn’t too high or too low.
 The rocker height, in general, has a lot to do with the type of conditions you’re expecting to experience.
 The rougher the water, the higher the rocker, and the smoother the water, the lower the rocker.
 This enables you to achieve the highest speeds while retaining steadiness.
 If your rocker isn’t too high or too low, you should be able to get on practically any type of water without difficulty.